hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

     :type url: str
     :param save_path: The path to save the downloaded video.
     :type save_path: str
-    :raises aiohttp.ClientError: On network issues.
+    :raises aiohttp.ClientError: on network issues during the download.
-    :raises Exception: On other errors.
+    :raises Exception: on other errors.
-    :return: The path to the saved file, or None if the operation failed.
+    :return: The path to the saved file, or `None` if the operation failed.
     :rtype: Optional[Path]
     """
     save_path = Path(save_path)
     try:
         async with aiohttp.ClientSession() as session:
             async with session.get(url) as response:
-                response.raise_for_status()
+                response.raise_for_status()  # Check for HTTP errors
                 save_path.parent.mkdir(parents=True, exist_ok=True)
                 async with aiofiles.open(save_path, "wb") as file:
                     while True: